freetaxii/testlab/README.md

 - [x] Invalid Media Types for Accept
 - [x] Valid Media Types for Accept
 - [x] Valid Media Type for Content-type

+Basic Objects Filtering Tests - These are run on every objects endpoint
+- [x] No filtering
+- [x] Version filtering using ALL
+- [x] Version filtering using FIRST
+- [x] Version filtering using LAST
+- [x] Version filtering using FIRST,LAST
+- [x] Version filtering using VERSION
+- [x] Version filtering using LAST,FIRST,VERSION
+- [x] ID filtering using single ID
+- [x] ID filtering using two IDs
+- [x] Type filtering using single Type

+Basic Object Filtering Tests - These are run on every object endpoint
+- [x] No filtering
+- [x] Version filtering using ALL
+- [x] Version filtering using FIRST
+- [x] Version filtering using LAST
+- [x] Version filtering using FIRST,LAST
+- [x] Version filtering using VERSION
+- [x] Version filtering using LAST,FIRST,VERSION

 Discovery Endpoint Tests
 - [x] All Basic Endpoint Tests